 CALGARY, Dec.
-6, 2017 /CNW/ - Calfrac Well Services Ltd. ("Calfrac" or the "Company") (TSX–CFW) is pleased to announce its 2018 capital budget of approximately $132 million which includes $104 million of maintenance capital, $22 million in refurbishment capital and $6 million in corporate initiatives.
-In addition, approximately $7 million remaining from Calfrac's 2017 capital program is expected to be spent in 2018.
+5, 2018 /CNW/ - Calfrac Well Services Ltd. ("Calfrac" or the "Company") (TSX-CFW) is announcing its 2019 capital program of approximately $149 million which includes $126 million of maintenance capital, $11 million of refurbishment capital and $12 million related to corporate initiatives.
+In addition, approximately $10 million remaining from Calfrac's 2018 capital program is expected to be spent in 2019.

 Calfrac's common shares are publicly traded on the Toronto Stock Exchange under the trading symbol "CFW".
-Calfrac provides specialized oilfield services to exploration and production companies designed to increase the production of hydrocarbons from wells drilled throughout western Canada, the United States, Russia, Argentina and Mexico.
+Calfrac provides specialized oilfield services to exploration and production companies designed to increase the production of hydrocarbons from wells drilled throughout western Canada, the United States, Russia and Argentina.

 This press release contains forward-looking statements and forward-looking information within the meaning of applicable securities laws.
 The use of any of the words "expect", "anticipate", "continue", "estimate", "may", "will", "project", "should", "believe", "plans", "intends" and similar expressions are intended to identify forward-looking information or statements.
-More particularly and without limitation, this press release contains forward-looking statements and information relating to the deployment of the announced capital, the maintenance of Calfrac's License to Operate, the realization of efficiencies with Calfrac's cost structure, growth in the North American oilfield services market and opportunities to deploy additional equipment.
+More particularly and without limitation, this press release contains forward-looking statements and information relating to future capital expenditures.

 These forward-looking statements and information are based on certain key expectations and assumptions made by Calfrac in light of its experience and perception of historical trends, current conditions and expected future developments as well as other factors it believes are appropriate in the circumstances, including, but not limited to, the following: the economic and political environment in which Calfrac operates; Calfrac's expectations for its customers' capital budgets and geographical areas of focus; the effect unconventional oil and gas projects have had on supply and demand fundamentals for oil and natural gas; Calfrac's existing contracts and the status of current negotiations with key customers and suppliers; the effectiveness of cost reduction measures instituted by Calfrac; and the likelihood that the current tax and regulatory regime will remain substantially unchanged.